-You must have access to a computer with e-mail and Internet capabilities.
+Access to a computer with e-mail and Internet capabilities is essential for the Distance Dietetic Program.
 The courses are offered using a learning management system such as Blackboard or Canvas, however if you are unfamiliar with these learning management systems, tutorials are available.
 As a potential student, you should analyze your learning style to see if this format will work for you.
 You will need to consider your need for face-to-face discussion and interaction.
 In the distance delivery format, discussion and interaction most often takes place via e-mail or discussion groups on-line therefore there may be a lapse of time between when you send your communication and when you receive a reply.
 Discussion will take place on electronic discussion and chat rooms where students and/or faculty will post a question or comment that can be viewed and reacted to by everyone in the class, but everyone will not necessarily be on-line at the same time.
 This makes the interaction asynchronous.

 This format is convenient for students who work, have families, or are unable to relocate, but don’t make the assumption that it is easier than taking courses on campus.
 The off-campus program is the same program delivered to on-campus students.
 Students working off-campus do not have to be in class at a particular time; however, time required to complete the class assignments is comparable to that of the on-campus students.

 The student who elects to study at a distance must be an independent learner.
 As a student, you will be expected to take more responsibility for your learning than you would in the traditional classroom.
 As with any class, deadlines must be kept to achieve a successful grade in class.